 5) Go to Western Brook Pond (this is the spot everyone talks about):

-Here are beautiful photos of Western Brook Pond we took while we were there including this one:
+Here are beautiful photos of Western Brook Pond (and important lessons we learned about it too) we took while we were there including this one:

-6) Gros Morne has a “dessert” called Tablelands (check it out!).
+6) Gros Morne has a “desert” called Tablelands (check it out!).

 7) The high and low tide experience is incredible (see it at the bay in Gros Morne):